PET-CT scan

 - sodium fluoride (NAF) PET

-A PET-CT scan is carried out by a nuclear medicine technologist (a healthcare professional trained to handle isotopes).
+A PET-CT scan is carried out by a nuclear medicine technologist or a PET-CT radiographer.
+These healthcare professionals are trained to handle and administer radioactive isotopes.

-You will be given an injection of a radiotracer (isotope).
-Then you will be asked to rest quietly in your own individual room.
-Family and friends will need to wait in outside in the waiting area.
+You will be given an injection of a radioisotope.
+Then, you will be asked to rest quietly in your own individual room for approximately 1 to 1.5 hours depending on the type of PET scan you are having.
+This is known as the uptake period, and it allows for the injection to circulate and localise in your body.
+Family and friends will need to wait outside in the waiting area, as there is a risk of unintended radiation exposure.

 During the scan, you will lie on a table that moves backwards or forwards slowly.
-The table will be positioned so that the part of your body that’s being scanned is in the centre of the scanner.
+The table will be positioned so that the part of your body that is being scanned is in the centre of the scanner.
+The scanner is quiet, and you can even request for some audio entertainment to be played such as music or a podcast.

-The whole procedure can take up to two and a half hours, with the actual scan time taking 30 and 40 minutes.
+The whole procedure can take up to two and a half hours, with the actual scan time taking between 15 to 30 minutes.

 You must let us know if you are pregnant or breastfeeding, as this type of scan is not recommended.

-You will need to fast for a number of hours before the scan.
-This means you won’t be able to eat any food, but you can drink water.
-This helps the tracer to be absorbed into the body.
-You’ll be given full details on how on long to fast for beforehand.
+For some PET scans, you may need to fast for several hours before the scan.
+This means you won’t be able to eat any food or consume any fluids except water.
+This allows for the radioactive tracer to be absorbed into the body more effectively.
+You’ll be given full details on whether you are required to fast and for how long to fast for beforehand.

-If you have diabetes you will be given a late morning appointment, so you can have a light breakfast with your medication, and fast for four hours before your appointment.
+If you have diabetes, you will be given a late morning appointment, so you can have a light breakfast with your medication.
+This is to compensate for the fact that you may need to fast for your scan.

-The isotope will pass naturally out of your body fairly quickly.
-Make sure you drink plenty of liquid and go to the toilet often, as this will help pass the isotope out of your body.
+The radioisotope will pass naturally out of your body fairly quickly.
+You should ensure you drink plenty of liquid and go to the toilet often, as this will help pass the radioisotope out of your body.

 The amount of radiation in your body after the scan will be very small and there is little risk of contaminating other people.